borntofrappe/fullstack-d3/README.md

     .radius(..);
   ```

-- `d3.areaRadial`, using the same arguments as the line generator function, but specifying two radii for the size of the area
+- `d3.areaRadial`.
+Similarly to `d3.area` the function specifies two values to describe the area below the curve.
+In this instance, the feature is achieved with two radii instead of two `y` coordinates

   ```js
   const areaGenerator = d3